• Skip to primary navigation

 Cranberry Jello Salad

 Old Fashioned Cranberry Jello Salad is a vintage side dish or dessert that’ll be a show-stopping addition to your menu.
-Your guests will love the memories that come flooding back when this hits the table!
+The memories will come flooding back when this hits the table!

 This can’t be a vintage recipe blog with a Jello Salad, right?
 I happen to really love this Old Fashioned Cranberry Jello Salad, which is packed with fruit with cranberries and fresh orange zest as the stars.